Organizations will have little trouble setting and enforcing a (tight) budget for recognition. But...

 Cons of non-monetary rewards |

-Personalized rewards like flexibility and interest-based experiences can have a favorable long-term impact on employees |
+Personalized rewards like flexibility and interest-based experiences can have a favorable long-term impact on employees. |

-Some employees may not regard non-monetary compensation as a suitable reward for exceptional performance |
+Some employees may not regard non-monetary compensation as a suitable reward for exceptional performance. |

-Acknowledging an employee’s unique interests and goals increases engagement |
+Acknowledging an employee’s unique interests and needs increases engagement. |

-It might take more thought, time, and effort to select a non-monetary reward |
+It might take more thought, time, and effort to select a non-monetary reward. |

-Non-monetary rewards can be more cost-effective and therefore sustainably distributed regularly |
+Non-monetary rewards can be more cost-effective and therefore sustainably distributed regularly. |

-Well-known non-monetary rewards like plaques and certificates hold little to no value to some employees |
+Well-known non-monetary rewards like plaques and certificates hold little to no value to some employees. |

-Some rewards feel much more meaningful and sincere, conveying genuine appreciation |
+Some rewards feel much more meaningful and sincere, conveying genuine appreciation. |

-If the reward isn’t personalized and doesn’t align with the employee’s values or interests, it can be confusing or insulting |
+If the reward isn’t personalized and doesn’t align with the employee’s values or interests, it can be confusing or insulting. |

-A company can reward an entire team at once, so no one feels overlooked |
+A company can reward an entire team at once, so no one feels overlooked. |

-Certain team members may feel they deserve more than what their similarly-rewarded teammates also get |
+Certain team members may feel they deserve more than what their similarly rewarded teammates also get. |

 Monetary and non-monetary rewards: A side-by-side comparison